Condzi/hi/doc/notes.md

   [ ] Make it easier to select if we render a UI object or game object.

-  [ ] Figure out common viewport sizes that we can render
+  [ ] Borderless fullscreen should work on either monitor, not only the main one [ ] Figure out common viewport sizes that we can render
     Common aspect ratios and their resolutions (via Steam HW Survey):
     - 16:9  (85% of users)  1920x1080  (60% of users)